Hundemeier/key2sACN-simple/README.md

 Use `./key2sacn -h` or `key2sacn.exe -h` as a quick help.
 You can exit a running program with `Ctrl+C`.
 Linux: you have to use root rights: `sudo ./key2sacn`.

+Note: Linux can distinguish between mutiple keyboards, but this program uses only one at a time and automaticly takes the first keyboard.
+There is currently no way to specify the keyboard to use.

 This program was originally intended to use with a headless raspberry and a keyboard in an sACN environment.
 Then this combination is useful if you want some buttons (mind the n-Key rollover!) away from your console.